Travel Tips You Need to Know Before Visiting India

 Most of the tourists love to build their journey during the festival times as it helps them to have a good understanding of the culture, the cuisine, and tradition of India.
-Some of the important festivals are
+Some important festivals are

 Diwali – This is a festival of lights held during the autumn.

 Holi- Known as the festival of colors, this is celebrated during spring.

 Lohri – This is a famous winter festival celebrated in Punjab.

 A number of first-time visitors also love to attend weddings and various functions and try and make good friends.
 All these help to understand the history behind every festival or ritual celebrated here.